brc20-devs/brc20-proposals/bp05-burn/proposal.md

 * `OP_RETURN` transactions can be proven to be unspendable within the Bitcoin protocol.
 * It is the least expensive method since the `OP_RETURN` script only requires a single `6a` byte and merely needs an inclusion of 1 satoshi.

+For the BRC20 tokens that have been burned, they cannot be minted again.
+The meaning of 'max' is the total upper limit of all minted tokens, not the upper limit of the existing number of tokens.

 The downside of this approach is the lack of widespread consensus and the absence of ready-made tools to facilitate this destruction process.

 Using conventional special addresses for token destruction would result in significant waste.